-(40,000plant/ha) in both the sole and intercrop systems.
+The seeds of cowpea and maize were treated with Aldrex T dust shortly before planting to control soil borne pest and pathogens.
+Three seeds of the crops were sown per hole manually at the same time but latter thinned to one per stand two week after planting.
+Cowpea were planted at the crest of the ridge with 1m space (40,000plant/ha) in both the sole and intercrop systems.
+For maize, it was planted at the side of the ridge with 1m space (10,000 plant/ha), 0.5m (20,000plant/ha) and 0.25m (40,000plant/ha) in both the sole and intercrop systems.
 Data were collected at 6 and 9 weeks after planting (WAP) on the following growth parameters which were determined on maize: Plant height (cm), number of leaves per plant, and leaf area.
-Plant height was measured from ground level to the tip of the main stem of five randomly tagged plants in the four middle rows, of each sub- plot [20].
+Plant height was measured from ground level to the tip of the main stem of five randomly tagged plants in the four middle rows, of each sub-plot [20].
 The leaf area was determined non destructive by length method quoted by [21] using linear equation.
 Leaf are -0.75(L x W).
 Where L is the length and W is the maximum width of leaf.
 Data collected on growth parameters of cowpea are number of leaves per plant, number of branches per plant, number of days to 50 % flowering and number of days to 50 % podding.

-Yield and yield component of maize taken included number of cobs/plant, number of cobs/plot, cob length, number of grain of grains/cob and total grain yield.
+Yield and yield component of maize taken included number of cobs/plant, number of cobs/plot, cob length, number of grain per cob and total grain yield.
 Yield and yield component of cowpea taken included number of pods per plant, total grain yield, pod length, number of pods per plot and number of seeds per pod.
 The land equivalent ratio was calculated using the equation developed by [22].

 Data were subjected to analysis of variance (ANOVA) to determine the effects of the treatments on the parameters.
-Duncan's Multiple Range Test (DMRT) was used to separate means where F values were significant at $p \leq 0.05$.
+Duncan's Multiple Range Test (DMRT) was used to separate means where F values were significant at $p \le 0.05$ .
 [23]; [24].
 All analyses were done with the Statistical Analysis System (SAS) software version 8.1 (SAS, 1985).